erkaiyublog/erkaiyublog.github.io/paper_notes/2025-06-05-From-hack-to-elaborate-technique-A-survey-on-binary-rewriting.md

 * See Section 2.
 * Three popular techniques for static rewriting are briefly introduced in Section 2: Trampoline, Direct, Lifting.
-* ARM pointer construction involving ```ldr, adrp``` are introduced in Section 2.
-It's difficult to recover these pointer addresses after compiler optimization.
-Mainstream ARM64 static rewriters exclusively rely on data flow to recover pointers, which is inherently imprecise and cannot cover all edge cases of real-world binaries.